6 Beautiful Accessories That Make Bike Commuting Easy

 The other life essential that I have to carry to work with me is the aforementioned coffee – I swear, it should have its own spot on the hierarchy of needs.
 After buying one on a friend’s recommendation, I refuse to use any other travel mug for my commute except the Contigo West Loop Autoseal.
 It fits in most bottle cages I’ve tried, keeps my drink hot for hours and most importantly, I’ve never had a leak in the year or so I’ve been using mine.
 I will say my purple one has gotten a little scratched up (probably because I dropped it while walking and it may have bounced down the sidewalk…) but you can’t beat them for pure functionality.

-Bike hack: If you’re not into carrying a purse, a seat bag is another great option to stash your necessities while you ride.
+Bike hack: If you’re not into carrying a purse, a seat bag or custom totes or bags are another great option to stash your necessities while you ride.
 Carrying stuff in your pockets?
 Not even once (trust me on this).

 Helmets are hands-down the dorkiest biking necessity and as you can see above I’m still rocking a regular road helmet (from Specialized).
 Luckily there are some new options on the market that look good and keep those big beautiful brains safe.
 I’ve got my eye on these two from Dashel and Thousand.
 Both are incredibly minimal and elegant, but they each have their own special features.
 Thousand has a built-in lock port where the logo is, so you can lock your helmet to your bike and not worry about toting it around with you.
 I have a hard enough time figuring out what to do with a purse when I’m in a restaurant, so not worrying about my helmet is a bonus.
 Dashel, on the other hand, is made of carbon fiber so it’s really light (350g – something you normally only find with foam road helmets) and has a cool equestrian vibe that would fit right in here in Lexington.
 They’re currently only certified for Europe, but I spoke to the founder and they’ve got CPSC (American) testing in the pipeline.
 I’m a little torn on which one to pick – decisions, decisions….